eddieyi/caffe2-pose-estimation/README.md

 ## Download Pretrained Model

-Please go to folder 'models/' and run the download script:
+Then go to folder 'models/' and run the download script:

 ```bash
 $ cd models/